- Monevator - https://monevator.com -

 All other asset classes are too volatile [22] for that.

-For example, consider the equivalent data for the US from 2010:
+For example, let’s consider the equivalent historical data for the US as seen from the vantage point of 2013.

-Returns to 2010: US real asset class returns (% per annum)
+Returns to 2013: US asset class annualised returns in GBP (% per annum)

 Shorter-term though, things are different.